 I chose the topic, of course, but I felt I bit off more than I could chew.
 It turns out there may be good reason the topic was so difficult for me, a new believer at the time.
 NT Wright sheds some light on the subject.

 When the question of a definition for inerrancy was put to NT Wright on the podcast, he balked at providing one.
-He didn’t provide one.
-I will explain, in his words, why.
+He didn’t provide one, explaining:

 NT Wright calls inerrancy a “systematical oddity”, in that the term and concept, inerrancy, is nowhere found in the Bible.
 One might wonder, then, how did the doctrine of biblical inerrancy arise if it isn’t in the Bible?

-Wright has an answer for that which I find compelling.
+Wright has an answer for the question about inerrancy that I find compelling.
 He says, the idea of inerrancy comes out of the rationalist movement in the 19th Century.
-The rationalist movement was somewhat taken over by atheists, and the idea of biblical inerrancy became the response of Christian rationalists to the rationalism of atheists.
+The rationalist movement was championed the current thinkers of the time, many of whom were by skeptics and atheists.
+As happens in the cultural milieu, believers engaging with their culture often adopt positions in response to “the spirit of the age”, but that response is not necessarily biblical.
+The idea of biblical inerrancy became the response of Christian rationalists to the rationalism of atheists.

-This Christian rationalism grew out of the older view of the Reformation that the authority of God is vested in Scripture, rather than tradition or reason.
-This older view held that the Bible is authoritative.
-The rationalist framework that arose in the 19th Century added the idea of inerrancy to underscore that the Bible is authoritative.
-Inerrancy was the foundation built to support the Christian rationalist framework.
+This Christian rationalism grew out of the context of the Reformation: that the authority of God is vested in Scripture, rather than tradition or reason.
+The position of “only Scripture” in response to the objectionable traditions of the Catholic church, held the Bible up as the supreme authority.
+Inerrancy was the next step in response to the rationalist framework that arose in the 19th Century.

 According to Wright, this rationalist framework is a “backwater”.
 He describes it as a “false search for the wrong kind of security”.
 When we start talking about inerrancy, we get into “all sorts of literal, metaphorical discussions which … are dead ends.
 They don’t get you anywhere.”
 He says,